-(Note: I went through a humanities program, and most of my advice in this and future posts is aimed toward humanities/social science programs.
+(Note: I went through a humanities program, and most of my advice in this and future posts in the Grad School Survival Guide is aimed toward humanities/social science programs.
 Hard sciences and advanced degrees in fields like law and medicine have their own skill sets, although you’ll still probably find what I say here somewhat useful.)

 You’re probably looking at the title of this post and thinking, “I learned to read in the first grade, dummy.”
 Of course you did.
 (Or didn’t.
 I assume if you’re reading this you’ve mastered the skill at some point.)